0rigen/SharePwn/README.md

 * Version Identification
 * User Enumeration
 * System/Machine Account Discovery
+* NTLM Authentication

 ### Known Issues: ###
-* People Enumeration is not fully functional, as I need to stand up a testing environment in order to finish some of the details.
+* People Enumeration is not fully functional, primarily in success cases, as I need to stand up a testing environment in order to finish some of the details.

 ### Short Term Development TO-DO items: ###
-* Support NTLM and Cookie-based Authentication
-* Finish People Enumeration Functionality
+* Finish People Enumeration Success Parsing
-* Better error handling
-* Code Clean-up
+* Finish support for Cookie-based Authentication

 ### Contributing: ###
 Although I've written and released the initial development version of this tool myself, I am eager